HeliosPrimeOne/ragforge/README.md

 ## Python Version

 To use this software, you must have Python 3.11 or later installed.
-Earlier versions of Python will not compile.
+Earlier versions of Python may not compile.

 ### NVIDIA Driver's Issues: